bjschafer/showdown-sync/README.md

 # Install
 * Clone this repo
 * Ensure you have Python 3 (will package it sometime later)
-* Either run main.py to sync your teams ad hoc or `install.py -i` to install it to your crontab (untested atm)
+* Either run main.py to sync your teams ad hoc or `install-mac-linux.sh -i`/`install-windows.bat /i` to install it to your crontab (untested atm)